YTread Logo

 diversity

-so i want to convince you to stop talking about diversity because firstly the word is confusing us and secondly , we do not care. our brains don't care about that so let me explain to those of you who are kind of waiting let me explain so we know that about ninety nine point nine percent of us have some level of ethnocentrism or some other kind of unconscious bias towards people. people who are different than us so it's like all of us here in this room before you
+because first of all the word is confusing us and second of all , we do not care.
+Our brains don't care, so let me explain to those of you who are like, wait, let me explain so that we know that about ninety-nine percent of us have some level of ethnocentrism or some other type of unconscious bias toward people. people. who are different than us so it's like all of us here in this room before you

 start